 [Screen shows “Weekly Market Outlook with Jeffrey Kleintop”]

 [Jeff holds up illustration of a gavel and block]

-[Jeff holds up illustration of a factory building with smoke stacks]
+[Jeff holds up illustration of a cardboard box, with arrow pointed downward]

 for the U.S., Germany, France, Japan, U.K. and other countries are released on Thursday after the global manufacturing PMI climbed to 50.0 in January.
 That’s the threshold between expansion and recession for the manufacturing sector.
 A February reading above 50.0 may confirm an end to the longest downturn in manufacturing since the data began 30 years ago, signaling a recovery from the “Cardboard Box” recession.

 Beyond central banks, a key focus for investors this week

 will be on earnings with the highest-flying member of the so-called Magnificent Seven, Nvidia, reporting on Wednesday.
 The company will show whether its performance is living up to investors’ high expectations.
 Outside the U.S., the focus will be on financials including U.K. banks Barclays and Lloyds and Asian banks HSBC and Standard Chartered which may spell out the risks to their China property operations.